ICBL, Computer Science

 Edinburgh, EH14 4AS

 My main interests are supporting the use of learning technology at Universities, particularly through supporting the discovery and selection of appropriate resources.
 My main areas of work are approaches to resource description and management, open educational resources (OERs) and the evaluation of computer based resources for engineering and physical science education.

-Currently I work as a learning technology adviser for Cetis, the Centre for Educational Technology and Interoperability Standards mostly on resource description and discovery, repositories and resource management, Open educational resources (OERs) and eBooks for education (see my Work blog).
-In the recent past I worked on the DeloresOER project, which explored building collections of OERs for Engineering Design, which builds on the Bayesian feed filtering project.
+I have worked many years with Cetis, the Centre for Educational Technology and Interoperability Standards, mostly on resource description and discovery, repositories and resource management, Open educational resources (OERs) and eBooks for education (see my Work blog).
+In the past I worked on the DeloresOER project, which explored building collections of OERs for Engineering Design, which builds on the Bayesian feed filtering project.
 I have been an associate of the HE Academy Engineering subject centre, and contributed to their OER pilot project, as well as to the Materials Subject Centre's CORE materials OER project.

 I studied physics at Bristol, before doing a PhD and three years of research on polymer crystallization in the polymer physics group there.
 I then did one more year of research in that area at the CSIC in Madrid.
 While at Bristol, I enjoyed looking after the group's PCs, or trying to explain some interesting (I thought) physics to someone who may or may not have wanted to know.
 On returning from Spain I saw a job advertised at the CTI Centre for Physics which involved showing how computers can be used to explain physics, and I haven't looked back since.

 I joined ICBL to work on the LTDI project in September 1996 on a six month secondment as Implementation Support Consultant in Physics, Chemistry and the Physical Sciences in general.
 After this I went back to CTI-Physics Guildford but couldn't stay away for long: when LTDI got its fourth year of funding I came back to ICBL.